What to Bring to Your Sleep Doctor Visit

 The SD Card Method

 Your ResMed machine records detailed therapy data to a removable SD card.
-On the ResMed AirSense 11 (opens in new tab), you'll find it behind a small door on the left side.
-On the AirSense 10, it's on the back panel.
+On both the ResMed AirSense 11 and AirSense 10, you'll find it behind a small cover on the left side, on the end opposite the humidifier water tub (no need to remove the chamber).
 Gently push to eject.

 The myAir App